bucker/regexTest/README.md

 Regular expression in C++

-The code sample is came from [Beauty Code](http://www.amazon.com/Beautiful-Code-Leading-Programmers-Practice/dp/0596510047)
+The code sample is came from [Beautiful Code](http://www.amazon.com/Beautiful-Code-Leading-Programmers-Practice/dp/0596510047)